 Childhood sexual abuse is a type of trauma which carries specific consequences which vary depending upon the abuse which was experienced.
 Once again, not all therapists work with these types of issues.
-It is very important that your therapist has a comfort level with the work, is knowledgable about how to help you process this trauma and about the special difficulties you may be experiencing, such as flashbacks, dissociation, anxiety, trust issues, and so on.
+It is very important that your therapist has a comfort level with the work, is knowledgeable about how to help you process this trauma and about the special difficulties you may be experiencing, such as flashbacks, dissociation, anxiety, trust issues, and so on.

 The working relationship you develop with your therapist can be key, especially since these traumas so often occur within a relationship, involving broken trust, betrayal and deep wounding.
 I believe our best chances to work towards your healing involve a collaborative relationship built upon respect, caring and attention to what you carry and need to be able to process.
 If we are successful in creating that relationship, we can walk together to find the pathway out of pain and isolation.